jscottsmith/react-scroll-parallax/documentation/docs/migration-guides/v2-migration-guide.md

 ### Using the useController hook.

+1. The hook `useController` has been renamed to `useParallaxController`.
-The hook to access the parallax controller is now returned directly.
+2. The hook returns the instance of the controller directly.

 If you used the following: